gazebosim/gz-sim/tutorials/shadow_texture_size.md

 ## Changing shadow texture size

-> **Note:** Changing shadow texture size is only supported for the GUI.

 The shadow texture size can be changed for the GUI with the usage of the Minimal Scene GUI plugin in the SDF.

 ### Example usage for the GUI